History of Kara Swisher in Timeline

 2004: San Francisco Same-Sex Wedding

-November 2008: Wedding in San Francisco
+November 2008: San Francisco Wedding

-In November 2008, Kara Swisher and Megan Smith had another wedding in San Francisco in advance of California Proposition 8.
+In November 2008, Kara Swisher and Megan Smith had another wedding ceremony in San Francisco in advance of California Proposition 8.

-2011: Suffers Mini-Stroke
+2011: Suffered Mini-Stroke

 In 2011, Kara Swisher suffered a "mini-stroke" while on a flight to Hong Kong and was hospitalized.

-January 1, 2014: Launch of Recode Website
+January 1, 2014: Launched Recode Website

 On January 1, 2014, Kara Swisher and Walt Mossberg launched the Recode website, based in San Francisco.

-2014: Separation from Megan Smith
+2014: Separated from Megan Smith

-May 2015: Acquisition of Recode by Vox Media
+May 2015: Vox Media Acquired Recode

-June 2015: Launch of Recode Decode Podcast
+June 2015: Launched Recode Decode Podcast

-2015: Appears in Silicon Valley
+2015: Appearance in Silicon Valley

 In 2015, Kara Swisher appeared as herself in an episode of the HBO show Silicon Valley.